chaswiso/Portfolio/Test Plan.md

 ## Introduction
 > So...
 What do we plan on doing
 ## Objectives and Tasks
+> What are the goals of this release and the associated tasks for success
 ### Objectives
 ### Tasks
 ## Scope